Paul N. Luvera Sr.: State senator

 Luvera ran for the Washington State senate on a promise to fix the main road into the city of Anacortes.
 The road was near the ocean and prone to flooding.
 Luvera won a senate seat and served one term from 1953 to 1957.
 During his term, Luvera secured funding for a new segment of highway built on a hillside safely above floodways.
-In 2000, in honor of Luvera's efforts to create the roadway, the Washington Senate voted to name it the Paul N. Luvera, Sr. Memorial Highway.
+In 2000, in honor of Luvera's efforts to create the roadway, the Washington Senate voted to name it the Paul N. Luvera Sr. Memorial Highway.

 Totem pole carver

-After his retirement from both the senate and his grocery store, Luvera devoted his time to his hobby carving totem poles, an art form based on the Native American tradition.
-In 1977, he wrote a book entitled "How to Carve and Paint Totem Poles", which he self-published and eventually went into seven printings.
+After his retirement from both the senate and his grocery store, Luvera devoted his time to his hobby of carving totem poles, an art form based on the Native American tradition.
+In 1977, he wrote a book entitled How to Carve and Paint Totem Poles, which he self-published and eventually went into seven printings.
 It was purported to have sold 30,000 copies.

 Though Luvera was criticized for borrowing the Native American craft of totem pole carving, he declared a respect for Native American art and asserted the craft had been nearly lost and needed to be preserved.

 Luvera's carvings became well known and can be found in such places as Tacaoma Point Defiance Park in Tacoma, Washington; Rotterdam, the Netherlands; Yokohama, Japan; and Stockholm, Sweden.

 Death

-Luvera died in his Anacortes home on Sunday, November 4, 1990 at the age of 92.
-He was survived by his wife of 64 years, his two daughters Phyllis Luvera Ennes and Anita Luvera Mayer and son Paul N. Luvera Jr.
+Luvera died in his Anacortes home on Sunday, November 4, 1990, at the age of 92.
+He was survived by his wife of 64 years, his two daughters Phyllis Luvera Ennes and Anita Luvera Mayer, and his son Paul N. Luvera Jr.